Championing movement and

 Our vision is for a Cornwall where inequalities are no longer a barrier to an active life.

-We champion the benefits of incorporating movement and physical activity into everyday life, focusing on those facing the most significant inequalities.
-Sharing our unique insights, knowledge and resources, we work collaboratively with others to influence policy and help integrate activity into education, healthcare and community life.Â
+We champion the benefits of incorporating movement into everyday life, focusing resources on those facing the most significant inequalities and sharing insights to influence policy and help integrate activity into education, healthcare and community life.Â

-Research shows that physical activity plays a crucial role in preventing illness and managing long term health conditions, and being active can reduce the risk of major illnesses and early death by 30%.
-However, 49% of children in Cornwall do not meet the recommended physical activity guidelines, especially those from less affluent families or with special educational needs and disabilities.
-Our ageing and minority populations are increasing, and economic disparities are growing, leading to more inequality and less activity.
+Research shows that being active can reduce the risk of major illnesses and early death by 30% yet headline data from Sport England’s Active Lives Survey shows that around a third of adults in Cornwall are not active enough for good health.
+49% of children in Cornwall do not meet the recommended physical activity guidelines, especially those from less affluent families or with special educational needs and disability, and our aging and minority populations are increasing and economic disparities growing, leading to more inequality and less activity.